Bachelor of Arts in Philosophy

 The philosophy program has three goals.
-First, the philosophy program has an obligation to inform students of the fundamental problems and central individuals that have dominated the field of philosophy for the last three millennia.
-Second, it attempts to develop reflective and critical thinking skills that can be applied to the aforementioned problems as well as problems generated in other areas of study.
-Presumably, these skills are to be carried with the student long after they leave the university, to be used as valuable reasoning skills that will assist them in future endeavors.
+First, the philosophy program informs students of the fundamental problems, concepts and individuals that have dominated the field of philosophy for the last three millennia.
+Second, it attempts to develop reflective and critical thinking skills that can be applied to these problems, in addition to problems found in all other areas of study.
+These skills are to be carried with the student long after they leave the university, to be used as valuable reasoning skills that will assist them in future endeavors of almost any kind.
 Third, the program tries to expose students to the cultures and ways of thinking found in all parts of the world.
-Philosophy attempts to unearth the basic presuppositions that underlie a particular culture and then contrast them with other presuppositions inherent in different cultures.
-It is on this fundamental level that one can truly come to understand the unique way that individuals in each culture approach life and attempt to address the perennial problems that life presents them.
+Philosophy attempts to unearth the basic presuppositions and concepts that underlie a particular worldview and then contrast them meaningfully with other presuppositions and concepts underlying different cultures and worldviews.
+It is on this fundamental level that one can truly come to understand the unique ways that individuals in each culture approach life and attempt to address the perennial problems that life presents them.

 Required Courses (12 credit hours): PI101, 210, 301, 302.

 Electives (6 credit hours): Upper division Philosophy (PI) courses.

 *SEE - STUDENT ADVISEMENT SHEET GENERAL EDUCATION REQUIREMENTS and include under Tier II - Direction Building (DB) – 9-11 credits – 1) CF, DF or UU as Pre-Req (Can be within declared Major) – PI102 2) DF or Major

 Exploration – PI301 3) DF Exploration outside major requirements – 2ND sem of language.